-Hi friend! 👋 If you're searching for promising new note-taking apps and software, you might be the kind of person who's interested in personal knowledge management.
+PS – Hi friend! 👋 If you’re searching for note taking tips and tutorials like this one, you might be the kind of person who’s interested in personal knowledge management.

-If you're a busy person who would like to create an intentional, mindful, flexible personal knowledge management system that fits your busy life, the Calmer Notes method may be the right fit for you.
+If you’re a creative, idealistic professional who would like to create an intentional, mindful, flexible personal knowledge management system that fits your busy life, the Calmer Notes method may be the right fit for you.

 Wishing you all the best on your personal knowledge management journey!